-Jawun works closely with local Indigenous leaders to help guide and prioritise the allocation of secondees into the region.
+Jawun works closely with local Aboriginal leaders to help guide and prioritise the allocation of secondees into the region.

 Chairperson, Mingaletta Aboriginal Corporation> Read more

 Di is a Yorta Yorta woman from Cummeragunja on the NSW/VIC border.
 Di’s great great grandfather is the late William Cooper, a champion of Aboriginal rights in the late 1880’s.